 When it comes to creating a budget for your business, there’s a lot to consider.
 There are operational costs and money to pay employees, of course.
 You’ll also need to include your IT in your budget.
-This can consist of purchasing new hardware or software, hiring a managed IT services provider, or training current tech professionals.
+This can include purchasing new hardware or software, hiring a managed IT services provider, or providing training for current tech professionals.
 Whatever your line items are, keep these considerations in mind when budgeting for IT.

 1. Understand Technology Obligations